-- 10. Only those items relevant for the review period in question should be scored. - 11.
+- 10. Only those items relevant for the review period in question should be scored - 11.
 The assessment of the performance of the Director on all Competencies will be based on the rating scale as reflected in section 4 of the performance plan. - 12.
-The Municipal Manager and the Director to prepare and agree on a personal development plan (PDP) for addressing developmental gaps. - 13.
-The Municipal Manager and the Director to set new objectives, targets, performance indicators, weighting and dates etc. for the following financial year. - 14.
-Poor work performance will be dealt with in terms of regulation 32 (3) of the Performance gazetted in Notice No 805, Published on 1 August 2006.
+The Municipal Manager and Director to prepare and agree on a Personal Development Plan (PDP) for addressing developmental gaps. - 13.
+The Municipal Manager and Director to set new objectives, targets, performance indicators, weighting and dates etc. for the financial year.